Have you ever noticed the powerful effect of all scents on your emotions and mood?

 1. Lavender Oil

 One of the major components of Lavender EO is linalool.
-In animal models, linalool has been found to inhibit GABA(A) binding receptor in the central nervous system inducing a relaxing state.
+In animal models, linalool has been found to inhibit GABA(A) binding receptors in the central nervous system inducing a relaxing state.

-Another study, examining the effect of Lavender on patients with preoperative anxiety found significantly lower anxiety after treatment with Lavender EO.
+A meta-analysis study, examining the effect of Lavender on patients with preoperative anxiety found significantly lower anxiety after treatment with Lavender oil.

 How to Use Lavender Oil for Anxiety

 Here are a few of the best ways to use Lavender essential oil to relieve anxiety and stress:

 - Diffuse 10 – 12 drops of Lavender oil with an essential oil diffuser during your workday

 - Add 2 drops of Lavender oil to 1 tablespoon of your favorite lightly scented organic carrier oil (like almond oil) and massage your temples for quick relief.